 Alan Koppel Gallery

 For nearly two decades, Alan Koppel Gallery has played a leading role in introducing contemporary international artists to American audiences.
 In addition to organizing extensive solo and group exhibitions of new work by gallery artists, the gallery maintains an inventory of select primary and secondary works by leading artists from the major movements in 20th Century American and European Art.

-In 2001, the gallery moved and expanded its size and presence to a 4,000 square foot gallery in Chicago’s long-established River North gallery district.
-The inaugural blockbuster exhibition paired work by Jacques Villeglé with furniture by Jean Prouve.
-Past exhibitions include new work by artists Halley, Leroy, Villeglé, and Lipski, as well as shows highlighting recent acquisitions by Hiroshi Sugimoto, Vik Muniz, Philip Guston, Diane Arbus, Mark Tansey, Louise Bourgeois, Marcel Duchamp, Hans Bellmer, Robert Frank, Walker Evans, Andy Warhol and Ed Ruscha.
+In 2001, the gallery moved and expanded its presence to a 4,000 square foot gallery in Chicago’s River North gallery district.
+The inaugural blockbuster exhibition paired new work by Jacques Villeglé with furniture by Jean Prouve.
+Past exhibitions include new work by artists Halley, Leroy, Villeglé, Lipski and Bosse, as well as shows highlighting recent acquisitions by Hiroshi Sugimoto, Vik Muniz, Philip Guston, Diane Arbus, Mark Tansey, Louise Bourgeois, Marcel Duchamp, Hans Bellmer, Robert Frank, Walker Evans, Andy Warhol and Ed Ruscha.